 The Adonit Jot Touch ($100) is even more expensive, but it has some really nice extra features, most notably a rechargeable battery and a cleverly designed USB dock that holds the pen just like the old-fashioned pen stand on an executive's desk.
 It also has two buttons in addition to the power button that can be used as shortcuts in compatible apps.
 Like the Pogo Connect, the Jot Touch can only be used with a handful of "Jot Ready" apps, though it will likely be supported by more developers in the future.

 When it comes to Android tablets, the Samsung Galaxy Note series is the best choice.
-These devices (in a range of screen sizes) come with the pressure-sensitive S Pen, and some pen-enabled apps come with the device.
+These devices (with a 10.1-inch version and an 8.0-inch one too) come with the pressure-sensitive S Pen, and some pen-enabled apps come with the device.
 One example is Popup Note, which automatically launches when you remove the S Pen from the silo.
 The S Pen has some nifty extra features too, such as Quick Commands to optimize how you launch apps, to optional handwriting recognition than can stand in for a keyboard on medium-size text entry jobs.

 Tablet computers are highly portable and excellent for a variety of uses, but that doesn't mean that they can't be even better with the right accessories.
 While most folks have at least considered a keyboard of some sort, whether standalone or integrated into a portfolio case, styli aren't quite as popular but can offer a great deal of added functionality.